-No bad surprises with our Low-cost Flight Guide!
+No bad surprises with our Low-cost Airline Guide!

 Today it’s quite different.
 I’ve started traveling regularly, sometimes for long period of times, and I’ve flown low-cost more times than I can remember, on 4 continents.